Oyster Bay: Our full report

-To one side of the sitting room is a small study where there’s a computer with possible internet connection for guests’ use.
-To the other side of the sitting area is the dining room.
-This is dominated by an oblong, wooden dining table which is surrounded by modern white and black chairs.
+To one side of the sitting room is the dining room.
+This is dominated by an oblong, wooden dining table, which is surrounded by modern white and black chairs.
 There are wooden ornaments and black and white prints hanging on the walls.
-There is an emphasis on group dining here and the last time we visited, in October 2008, we certainly enjoyed a feast at this table!

 Glass doors lead out from both the sitting and dining rooms.
 The same design features inside have been applied to the outdoor areas, retaining continuity and familiarity.
 As well as a large, sheltered dining table used for al-fresco lunches there is a cool and relaxing gazebo area, which overlooks the lawn and pool, and a 15m lap-pool (it's long and thin) set into the landscaped garden with comfy, wooden loungers (plenty of cushions!) on the deck.
 As you'd expect, stay for more than a few minutes and someone will appear to offer you a drink or a snack!